Fly Me to the Moon: Subsequent recordings and uses

 In 1962, Joe Harnell arranged and recorded an instrumental version in a bossa nova style.
 It was released as a single in late 1962.
 Harnell's version spent 13 weeks on the Billboard Hot 100 chart, reaching No. 14 on February 23, 1963, while reaching No. 4 on Billboards Middle-Road Singles chart.
 It reached No. 30 in Canada.
 Harnell's version was ranked No. 89 on Billboards end of year ranking "Top Records of 1963".
 Harnell's recording won him a Grammy Award at the 5th Annual Grammy Awards for Best Performance by an Orchestra – for Dancing.
 His version was included on his album Fly Me to the Moon and the Bossa Nova Pops released in early 1963, which reached No. 3 stereo album on the Billboard Top LPs chart.

 Frank Sinatra included the song on his 1964 album It Might as Well Be Swing, accompanied by Count Basie.
 The music for this album was arranged by Quincy Jones, who had worked with Count Basie a year earlier on the album This Time by Basie, which also included a version of "Fly Me to the Moon".
 Will Friedwald commented that "Jones boosted the tempo and put it into an even four/four" for Basie's version, but "when Sinatra decided to address it with the Basie/Jones combination they recharged it into a straight swinger... [which]...all but explodes with energy".
 Bart Howard estimated that by the time Frank Sinatra covered the song in 1964, more than 100 other versions had been recorded.

 Bobby Womack recorded a version that was released in 1968 on Minit Records, from his album Fly Me to the Moon.
 His rendition reached No. 52 on the Billboard Hot 100 and No. 16 on the R&B chart.
 Occasionally on the CBS series WKRP in Cincinnati, an instrumental sampling of "Fly Me To The Moon" was used as a doorbell melody during scenes taking place in the apartment of character Jennifer Marlowe.

 By 1995, the song had been recorded more than 300 times.
-According to a poll conducted by Japanese music magazine CD&DL Data in 2016, the cover versions by Claire Littley and Yoko Takahashi ranked highly.
-The Claire cover version won the Planning Award of Heisei Anisong Grand Prize among the anime theme songs from 1989 to 1999, following its appearance in the end credits of Neon Genesis Evangelion.
+According to a poll conducted by Japanese music magazine CD&DL Data in 2016, the cover versions by Claire Littley and Yoko Takahashi – which were used alternately for the end credits of Neon Genesis Evangelion, were rated highly within the country, with Littley's version also winning an award at the 2019 Heisei Anisong Grand Prix as one of the best anime theme songs of the 1990s.

 Richard Simmons's last words were a loose paraphrase of the song's lyrics.